Skip to main content

 During heat exposure, the body’s thermoregulatory mechanisms significantly increase cardiovascular workload.
 The redirection of blood flow to the skin, coupled with increased sweating, can lead to a reduction in effective circulating blood volume.
 To compensate, the heart rate and cardiac output increase.
 This physiological response is generally robust in healthy individuals, but it can unmask or exacerbate underlying cardiovascular vulnerabilities.

-The combination of increased blood viscosity due to elevated hematocrit from testosterone therapy and the increased cardiac demand imposed by presents a theoretical concern.
+The combination of increased blood viscosity due to elevated hematocrit from testosterone therapy and the increased cardiac demand imposed by heat exposure presents a theoretical concern.
 A thicker blood requires more pressure to circulate, potentially straining the heart, especially the left ventricle.
 This could be particularly relevant for individuals with pre-existing conditions such as coronary artery disease, hypertension, or congestive heart failure, where cardiac reserve is already diminished.

 Does Testosterone Therapy Alter Thermoregulatory Efficiency?